 –

-To those who defile (fornicate) this physical conjoining, which will concur to both their spouse and to Christ in tandem, there are Scriptural declarations of judgment regarding the consequences for doing such a thing and continuing in it.
+To those who defile (fornicate) God’s defined physical conjoining, which will concur to both their spouse and to Christ in tandem, there are Scriptural declarations of judgment regarding the consequences for doing such a thing and continuing in it.
 Defiling a Biblical marriage does not glorify God.
+Nor is it any longer holy and sacred.

 –